trikaldarshiii/GameZone/README.md

-# GameZone
+# GameZone - Egg Catcher Web Game

 Welcome to GameZone!
-This repository will be the foundation for an exciting game project.
+This repository will be the foundation for an exciting single-player web game: Egg Catcher.

 ## Getting Started